Middle School Gifted and Talented Program

 Students will learn how to conduct both primary and secondary research in an effort to address a particular topic and research question.
 As part of the secondary research process, students will learn how to select and define a topic, locate source material, record notes, and assemble a conclusion paper.
 While working through the primary research process, students will learn how to state a research question, state a hypothesis, determine the appropriate research design, collect data, analyze data, write a conclusion, and present their findings.
 See the G/T Research Class Essential Curriculum for further details.

-**All CogAT Percentiles and Composites Scores are Grade Percentile Rank (GPR).
+**All CogAT Percentiles and Composite scores are Grade Percentile Rank (GPR).

-In addition to those students whose scores fall within the CogAT eligibility ranges, students also may be recommended to participate in G/T content classes by the school’s G/T Placement Committee.
-This committee reviews multiple data points related to a student’s performance, including additional assessment scores, student work samples, Instructional Seminar and Curriculum Extension Unit participation, and report card grades.
+In addition to those students whose scores fall in the 90th percentile or higher, students also may be recommended to participate in G/T content classes by the school’s G/T Placement Committee.
+This committee reviews multiple data points related to a student’s performance, including additional assessment scores, student work samples, and report card grades.
 The committee may recommend placement at the end of elementary school or in subsequent middle school years.

-If a family disagrees with the recommendation of the G/T Placement Committee, the family has the option to complete the Course Placement Review form, which would enroll the student in the requested class.
-Interested families should contact their child’s school-based G/T Resource Teacher.
+If a family disagrees with the recommendation of the G/T Placement Committee, the family has the option to submit the Course Placement Review form in HCPSS Connect, which would enroll the student in the requested class.
+Please contact your current school’s G/T Resource teacher with any questions.

 Accelerated Mathematics Program